swathika1/Drowsiness_alert_flask_app/README.md

 6. numpy
 7. Pre-trained Shape Predictor Dlib Model - shape_predictor_68_face_landmarks.dat (https://github.com/AKSHAYUBHAT/TensorFace/blob/master/openface/models/dlib/shape_predictor_68_face_landmarks.dat)

+We detect facial features with OpenCV and Dlib
+Play sound in python3 using soundfile and sounddevice HTML and CSS are used to Create a Flask application.

 ## Working :

 ● We utilised a pre trained frontal face detector from Dlib’s library which is based on  a modification to the Histogram of Oriented Gradients in combination with Linear  SVM for classification.